Thesis Advisor & Thesis Committee | Vision Science (MS)

 - The thesis advisor will serve as the chair of the student's Master’s Thesis Committee and assist and guide the student through the process of thesis production, from selection of the thesis topic and the members of the thesis committee, study design, proposal preparation, submission of IRB proposal, preparation for the experiment, data collection, data analysis and interpretation, thesis writing, planning for thesis defense, and serving as the chair during the thesis defense.
 The thesis advisor should also check that the student meets all coursework requirements before accepting his/her final thesis.

-- Students are expected to form a Thesis Committee as soon as they chose a thesis advisor and have settled on the topic and scope of the thesis project, ideally by the beginning of the second year.
+- Students are expected to form a Thesis Committee and submit an appointment of Research Committee form as soon as they chose a thesis advisor and have settled on the topic and scope of the thesis project, ideally by the beginning of the second year.
 This is done by consulting with their thesis advisor.

 - Each MS Thesis Committee should have no less than three members, including the student's thesis advisor, and at least two of the committee members must be Pacific University's faculty members.
 Other committee member(s) may be faculty of other institutes or non-faculty expert(s) in the subject field.